Entries are grouped according to month of deadline, beginning with February. Recently added entries are marked as NEW.

 Terms: $18,000 fellowship for nine months; office space; library, computer, and other University privileges; residency and participation in the intellectual life of the Center required, but not teaching

-David Library of the American Revolution Research Fellowships
+David Center for the American Revolution Short-Term Resident Research Fellowships

 Purpose: Support the study of America in the last half of the eighteenth century using collections at the David Library